 Don’t forget food

 You might be tempted to jump right into the cleaning, but plan your meals first to make the whole process go more smoothly, says Novak.
 A healthy breakfast will start your day on the right note, and planning dinner—whether throwing something in the slow cooker or choosing a takeout spot—will be a lifesaver after a tiring day of cleaning, she says.
 Keep some easy snacks on hand as you clean too so you don’t have to interrupt your cleaning marathon.
 “First you have to find peanut butter to make a quick sandwich, then you make a mess and actually add to your workload,” she says.
-Make sure you avoid these cleaning mistakes that can make your house dirtier than before you even started.

 Set a timer